DragonWrangler1/modding_commands/README.md

  - [Mts2Lua All]
  - Convert all Mts schematic files in a specified directory into .lua files.

+ - [Unused Textures]
+ - Lists all unused textures in the specified mod by looking through the registered nodes, items, entities, and strings in the code.
+ - Note.
+Doesn't work with formspecs, huds, or particlespawners.
+May not always be 100% accurate.

 ## Extras ##
 ------------
 ############

  - [Credits]
  - Incase you're wondering.
 If you use this mod.
-I'd appreciate that you'd credit me for the use of it.
-It's not required, but I do appreciate it.
+I'd appreciate if you'd credit me for the use of it.
+It's not required, but I would appreciate it.

  - Thank You for choosing Modding Commands.
 Enjoy.